MartinKilonzo/remmyMartin/pages/project/Projects/ProjectDocs/project4.md

 ---
 title: Hercules Galaxy

 description:  Designed and developed data visualization tools for the Schulich School of Medicine & Dentistry, allowing for the deeper analysis of various performance metrics, enabling the school to make informed decisions in allocating $60 000 000 in research grant funding.

-preview: previews/hercules.png
+preview: previews/herculesGalaxy.png

 skills: C++, Qt

 github: HerculesGalaxy
 ---

+![Preview of the Hercules Galaxy app][image-1]

 The Schulich School of Medicine & Dentistry at Western University has a Galaxy team responsible for allocating resources (primarily staff and funding) across its departments.
 For years, they have been using various systems to help them make allocation decisions, but each had their drawbacks, and so they had asked for a custom software solution.